Security as a Foundation

 The Security, Privacy and Compliance Team facilitates the Security, Privacy, and Compliance programs ("Program") across DocJuris.
 This team reports to the CTO, who reports to the CEO (collectively, the "Security Team").
 All employees including management is responsible for overseeing the Program.

 Governance of the Program is performed by the Security and Privacy Steering Committee, comprised of executives and engineering leaders.
-All new and existing employees are trained on the Program.
-Further, the program is reviewed quarterly by the Security Team.
+All new and existing employees are trained on the Program on a quarterly basis.
+Further, the program is reviewed weekly in adhoc stand-ups.

 The Security Team conducts periodic risk assessments for the organization using a methodology based on the ISO 27005:2018 guidelines for information security risk management.
 Top risks are selected and risk treatment plans are prepared.
 The risk assessment, top risk selection, and risk treatment plans are reviewed by the Security and Privacy Steering Committee, which also monitors progress on the risk treatment plans.